thisdougb/thisdougb.github.io/docs/_posts/2023-11-02-we-were-promised-jetpacks.markdown

 _Why_ disillusioned with IT, and _why_ failing to launch technology businesses.
 The de facto project management framework we use in IT is inherently demotivating to me.

-I was building prototypes but preoccupied by future tasks to turn it into a business.
+I have been building prototypes while preoccupied by future tasks to turn it into a business.
 Thinking almost exclusively about the greater distance to go.
 My motivation just drained away.

 What is urgently needed is a lightweight method of planning that is _inherently motivating_.
 Probably a method that is sparse for far away ideas.
-Having direction is important, and waypoints to help stay on course.
+Though direction is important, and waypoints to help stay on course.

 I don't know any project management tools that fit the bill.
 So, to move forward, I will create one.
 With sustained motivation my current prototype will make it to launch.
-Which makes this the most important thing right now.
+Which makes this the most important task right now.

-Without a co-founder, gumption traps are fatal.
+Without a co-founder, gumption traps are mostly fatal.
 I had in mind creating a kind of Solo-Hitchikers Guide To IT Rebellion.
 Every odd-numbered chapter should probably be on motivation and gumption traps.
 This could be chapter one.